Graduate Faculty Profiles

 Dr. Martin Dowding

-Dr. Dowding's current research focuses on "media ecology."
+Dr. Dowding’s current research focuses on the "necessity" of e-government.
 He is also concerned about people who give up their privacy through online social networks such as Facebook.
 Dr. Dowding also researches places where privacy is often presumed, such as university campuses.
 His recent book is Privacy: Defending an Illusion (Scarecrow Press 2011).
 He publishes articles and book reviews for the Canadian Journal of Communication, the Journal of International Communication, and the Mexican Journal of Canadian Studies.
 He has lectured (in Spanish) in Peru and Mexico.

 Dr. Dowding teaches courses related to communication legislation and policy.
 His writing and teaching are influenced by communication theorists such as Marshall McLuhan and Harold Innis.
-Dr. Dowding teaches Introduction to Media History (CS100), Communication, Culture, Policy (CS260), Print Communication and Culture (CS315), and Privacy Matters (CS400k).
+Dr. Dowding teaches Introduction to Media History (CS100), Print Communication and Culture (CS315), Privacy Matters (CS400k), and Post Industrial Communication: The Rise and Fall of a Very Good Idea (CS400v), that interprets the way governments and corporations regulate communication.

 Dr. Jonathan Finn

-Dr. Finn is an Associate Professor of Communication Studies.
-He is the author of Visual Communication and Culture: Images in Action (Oxford, 2012) and Capturing the Criminal Image: From Mug Shot to Surveillance Society (Minnesota, 2009) as well as numerous essays on photography, surveillance, and visual communication.
-He is on the Editorial Boards of Wilfrid Laurier University Press as well as the newly established journal, Amodern.
-His current research examines the use of visual communication technologies as decision aids in sport.
-At the undergraduate level, Dr. Finn teaches Introduction to Visual Culture (CS 251), Visual Communication and Culture (CS 351) and senior seminar courses in photography, visual communication, and sport.
+Dr. Finn is an Associate Professor of Communication Studies and is the Associate Dean: Research and Curriculum for the Faculty of Arts.
+He is the author of Capturing the Criminal Image: From Mug Shot to Surveillance Society (Minnesota, 2009) and Visual Communication and Culture: Images in Action (Oxford, 2011) as well as numerous essays on photography, surveillance, and visual communication.
+He is currently developing a new project on the use of visual technologies in professional sport.
+At the undergraduate level, Dr. Finn teaches Introduction to Media History (CS 100), Introduction to Visual Culture (CS 251), Visual Communication and Culture (CS 351) and senior seminar courses in photography, surveillance and visual communication and sport.
+Dr. Finn is also a member of the Editorial Board of Wilfrid Laurier University Press, the Editorial Board of the journal, Amodern.
+He is Associate Dean: Research and Curriculum, Faculty of Arts.

 Dr. Jenna Hennebry